Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 How far can I travel within my state?

-The only restrictions on travel within states are in Western Australia and South Australia where there are restrictions on visiting some remote Aboriginal communities.
+The only restrictions on travel within states are in Victoria, as well as Western Australia and South Australia where there are restrictions on visiting some remote Aboriginal communities.

-In Western Australia, only essential travel is permitted in and out of the Perth and Peel regions to other parts of WA.
-This will be until 120:01am Sunday 14 February.
-Travellers are encouraged to have a G2G Pass.
-People are permitted to enter the Perth/Peel region or any other region from interstate in line with the Controlled Interstate Border arrangements.
+In Victoria, people can only travel a maximum of 5km from their home, unless they have an exemption for reasons such as work.

 Can I visit another state?

-New South Wales: From Friday 5 February, new requirements have been put in place for people travelling into NSW from other states.
+New South Wales: from Friday 5 February, new requirements have been put in place for people travelling into NSW from other states.
 See requirements per state here.
+On 12 February, New South Wales issued a directive for anyone who arrived from Victoria since 29 January to isolate for the next five days, but has kept the border open.

+Victoria: a permit system is in place for travel to Victoria from all parts of Australia.People who have been in the Perth metropolitan area, the Peel region and the south-west region of Western Australia since 25 January must get a test within 72 hours of arriving in Victoria and isolate until a result comes back negative.

+Queensland: 46 Western Australia LGAs and two unincorporated areas are considered Covid-19 hotspots, meaning only returning Queensland residents will be allowed to enter from these locations.
+They will then need to quarantine for two weeks.
+This restriction will be rescinded on Sunday 14 February.

 There are no restrictions on Tasmanians travelling to other states and territories.

-Western Australia: from 18 February Victoria will join Queensland and New South Wales as a very low risk state meaning travellers from those states are allowed to enter with a G2G PASS without the need to quarantine.

-South Australia: Western Australian regions of Peel, Perth and South West are considered restricted zones.
-Travellers from the Peel, Perth and south-west WA must self-quarantine for 14 days, and get tested on days 1, 5 and 12.
-People who are currently in SA who have been in WA since 26 January are required to immediately self-quarantine for 14 days and get tested on days 1, 5 and 12.
-Anyone travelling to SA must complete a cross-border travel registration.
-People arriving from greater Sydney, Wollongong and the Central Coast are required to get tested and self-isolate until they receive a negative coronavirus test result.
-They must also get tested on day five and 12 after arrival.
+People who travelled through Melbourne airport terminal 4 since 9 February must get tested and quarantine for 14 days from the time of arrival.
+Family and household contacts must isolate until the first negative result is received.

+Restrictions on entry from Western Australian regions of Peel, Perth and South West and parts of New South Wales will end on 12 February.

 Northern Territory: the Perth, Peel and south-west regions in Western Australia have been declared active hotspots, requiring anyone who has travelled there to go into mandatory quarantine for two weeks.
-The Melbourne suburbs of Sunbury, Maidstone, Sunshine and Taylors Lake have been added the NT’s list of Covid hotspots, meaning that residents cannot travel to the territory without 14 days of quarantine at their own cost.
+Greater Melbourne and Melbourne Airport have been added the NT’s list of Covid hotspots, meaning residents cannot travel to the territory without 14 days of quarantine at their own cost.
 Anyone from these suburbs has to enter quarantine at a cost of $2,500 per person.
+Anyone who arrived in the NT between 7 and 12 February from these areas needs to get tested and isolate.
 You can enter from other parts of Australia provided you fill out a border entry form up to 72 hours before arrival and present it upon entry.
 You will be required to legally declare you have not been in an area the state considers a Covid-19 hotspot in the past 28 days.

-ACT: anybody who has been to the Perth metropolitan area or the Peel and south-west regions of Western Australia since 25 January are asked to get tested for Covid-19 and self-quarantine until 9pm on 5 February, even after they have received their test results.
-All travel restrictions between Canberra and Sydney have been lifted.
+ACT: ACT has announced anyone who arrives in the ACT from Victoria from 11.59pm on 12 February will need to isolate for 14 days.

 How many people can attend a wedding or funeral?